luthramanisha/TCEP-Demo/README.md

 ```
 bash build.sh && bash publish_tcep.sh all
 ```
+In this way, you start the server at your created manager node that replies the client rgearding the nodes start up, placement in execution and transition status.
-To visualize the placement and transition execution on GENI nodes [5], please check our frontend at http:<MANAGER_IP:3000> as shown below.
+To visualize the placement and transition execution on GENI nodes [5], please check the GUI at http:<MANAGER_IP:3000> as shown below.

 ![TCEP-GUI on GENI](/figures/TCEP-GUI.jpg)